johannafryxell/StopWatch/README.md

 - Parcel

 ## Details
-This was a personal project I created in school based on an assignment.
+This was a personal project I created to practice TypeScript

-You can create a task, mark it as done, as well as remove it completely.

-The list is saved in localStorage.